 If you're going to remember one thing in this guide, remember this: Once a project has gone live, the main branch must always be stable.
 It should be safe to deploy the main branch to production at all times.
 All branches are assumed to be active; stale branches should get cleaned up accordingly.

 Projects that aren't live yet have at least two branches:

 develop.
-Avoid committing directly on the master branch, always commit through develop.
+Avoid committing directly on the main branch, always commit through develop.

 Feature branches are optional, if you'd like to create a feature branch, make sure it's branched from

 Once a project goes live, the

 develop branch gets deleted.
 All future commits to

 main must be added through a feature branch.
 In most cases, it's preferred to squash your commits on merge.

 There's no strict ruling on feature branch names, just make sure it's clear enough to know what they're for.
 Branches may only contain lowercase letters and hyphens.